SAIL-Labs/gasp/README.md

 ## Next step
 1. Cleaning the code and reducing the package dependency
+2. Implementing a saving system of the data as for real observation data
-2. Implementing the tricoupler
+3. Implementing the tricoupler
-3. Implementing the fringe tracking capability
+4. Implementing the fringe tracking capability